MOHAMMADHOSSEIN-JAFARI/Python-exercises/README.md

-# world Kabaddi World Liver Championships
+# world Kabaddi  Championships

 Officials from the Country's Kabeddi Federation are preparing teams to participate in the World Kabeddi Championships.
-According to the rules of the World Liver Championships, only five world liver competitions can be participated.
+According to the rules of the World Kabaddi Championships, only five world Kabaddi competitions can be participated.
 The president of the federation has gathered all the athletes in this field, each player has participated in the world championships a number of times to date.
-Liver teams consist of exactly 3 people.
-Now, Mr. Shayegan Ariamehr, the president of the federation, wants to form teams that, if selected by each of those teams, can

-participate in the world championships for at least 3 years (i.e. each member of a team has participated in the world championships at most twice) the first line of entry includes the number n, i.e. the number of Kabeddi players.
+Kabaddi teams consist of exactly 3 people.
+Now, Mr. Shayegan Ariamehr, the president of the federation, wants to form teams that, if selected by each of those teams, can participate in the world championships for at least 3 years (i.e. each member of a team has participated in the world championships at most twice) the first line of entry includes the number n, i.e. the number of Kabeddi players.
 The next line of input consists of n numbers separated by space, indicating that each player has participated in the World Championships several times.
 Print a number at the output that represents the maximum teams formed under the said conditions.